 In this design: Cackling kookaburras flaunt their feathers among brightly illustrated wild vines, tropical branches,...

-This journal will make you the envy of the coffee shop with its faux vintage...
+his journal will make you the envy of any foreign coffee shop with its faux...

 Join the Flock!